defold/doc/docs/en/manuals/input.md

 ## Input and Collection Proxies

-The input stack is actually not global--there exist a separate local input stack for each collection.
+The input stack is actually not global---there exists a separate local input stack for each collection.
 If you use collection proxies to structure your game it is imperative to understand how input is dispatched through collections.

-When input actions are passed on down the current collection's input stack and reaches a game object that contain a collection proxy component that is enabled, those actions will continue down the input stack of the dynamically loaded collection before they continue down the main collection's stack.
+When input actions are passed on down the current collection's input stack and reach a game object that contains a collection proxy component that is enabled, those actions will continue down the input stack of the dynamically loaded collection before they continue down the main collection's stack.
 The following diagram clarifies the process:

 ![Input stack proxy](images/input/input_stack_proxy.png)